 How to Apply for ILR on a Spouse Visa (SET M)

 Spouse visa holders apply for ILR using the SET(M) application form.
 You can apply online up to 28 days before completing your 5-year qualifying period.
-The application requires payment of £3,029, biometric enrolment at a UKVCAS centre, and submission of supporting documents proving you meet all eligibility requirements.
+From 8 April 2026, the application costs £3,226 per applicant, plus optional priority/super priority service.
+The application requires biometric enrolment at a UKVCAS centre and submission of supporting documents proving you meet all eligibility requirements.
+ILR applicants are exempt from the Immigration Health Surcharge.

 When Can You Apply for Spouse Visa ILR?

-Timing is critical for your ILR application.
-Apply too early and your application will be refused; apply too late and you risk overstaying.
-The Home Office allows applications no earlier than 28 days before you complete your qualifying period.
+Timing is critical.
+Apply too early and your application will be refused with no fee refund; apply too late and you risk overstaying.
+The Home Office allows applications no earlier than 28 days before completing your qualifying period.

-- Earliest application date: 28 days before completing 5 years (or 10 years)
+- Earliest application date: 28 days before completing 5 years of continuous residence (or 10 years on 10-year route)

-- Latest application date: Before your current leave expires
+- Latest application date: Before your current FLR(M) leave expires

 - Section 3C leave: If you apply before your visa expires, your leave is automatically extended until a decision is made